ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 **Risks**

-* Server downtime caused my increased site traffic
+* Server downtime caused by increased site traffic
-* Errors in application due to non-segregation of duties (i.e. One developer writing the code, testing the code, and deploying the code)
+* Lack of project governance (no segregation of duties)
 * Integration with external APIs not working correctly

 **Project Overview**

 The project has two goals:

-1. To demonstrate the process of building a production-ready web application
+1. To demonstrate the process and internals of building a production-ready web application
 2. To drive more users to www.thediygolfer.com through a value-added statistics tracking and practice application.

 The focus will be primarily on the technical development of the project rather than components like legal issues, project management, project governance, graphic design, etc.  The secondary goal is to achieve selected business objectives.